MSIA/msia423-chat-etl-tool-manish/README.md

 ## Running the app
 Much like above a single script is the entry point for the 2 apps one for adding a record to the database and other for getting predictions.
+The first front end app can be used by the administrative staff for data entry.
+When there is decent amount of new data the model can be retrained.
+The second front end app is for making prediction for a patient when his booking is done,
 ### Building the docker image
 The dockerfile is placed in the app folder.
 Run the below command to build the image `docker build -f app/Dockerfile -t no_show .`